EdisonLabs-Inc/Pulumi-Diagrams/README.md

 # Pulumi-Diagrams

-I cloned Pulumi and exported the mermaid diagrams from CodeViz into this repo.
+Mermaid diagrams from CodeViz for the Pulumi repo.
+These diagrams are nested and link to source code in the extension, but hope this is still useful for understanding.

 ### Level 1: System Architecture
 ```mermaid